thanlong/VMOSPro_RootXposed_Terminal/README.md

 ```

-`custom.sh` is a script which is executed after `config.sh`.
+5. `custom.sh` is a script which is executed after `config.sh`.

-Finally, compress all files and folders into a zip file.
+6. Finally, compress all files and folders into a zip file.
+Now you have a Modification zip, you can flash it to apply your changes into any virtual machine.

 ### How to install a module?